-The risks to the safeguarding and integrity of the qualifying interests and conservation objectives of the Natura 2000 network have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of impacts in the first place and mitigate these impacts where these cannot be avoided.
+The risks to the safeguarding and integrity of the qualifying interests and conservation objectives of the Natura 2000 network have been addressed by the inclusion of achievable mitigation measures that will prioritise the avoidance of impacts in the first place and will reliably mitigate these impacts where these cannot be avoided.
 In addition, all lower level plans and projects arising through the implementation of the Strategy will themselves be subject to Appropriate Assessment when further details of design and location are known.

-Having incorporated these suggested mitigation measures; it is considered that the Strategy will not impact on the Natura 2000 network of sites8.
+Having incorporated these mitigationcommitments; it is considered that the Strategy will not impact on the Natura 2000 network of sites14.

-8 Except as provided for in Section 6(4) of the Habitats Directive, viz.
+14 Except as provided for in Section 6(4) of the Habitats Directive, viz.
 There must be: